 How many times have you been told that death is a natural part of life, and that the cycle of life and death is not only unavoidable and inevitable but somehow good for our spirituality?

 Every religion has its own death stories - tales which endeavour to make dying sound like a good experience.
-The usual story-line declares that life here is tough, but things will get better after you're dead so long as you obey the rules of whichever religion or social-political system wants you to remain a loyal subject.
-And down through the millennia countless billions of people have reacted to such tales like donkeys following the proverbial carrot.
+The usual story-line declares that life here is tough, but things will get better after you're dead so long as you obey the rules of whichever religious system wants you to remain a loyal subject.
+And down through the millennia countless billions of people have reacted to such myths like donkeys following the proverbial carrot.